Maxwell model

-A Maxwell model is the most simple model viscoelastic material showing properties of a typical liquid.
+In fluid mechanics, a Maxwell model is the simplest model viscoelastic material showing properties of a typical liquid.
 It shows viscous flow on the long timescale, but additional elastic resistance to fast deformations.
 It is named for James Clerk Maxwell who proposed the model in 1867.
 It is also known as a Maxwell fluid.
 A generalization of the scalar relation to a tensor equation lacks motivation from more microscopic models and does not comply with the concept of material objectivity.
 However, these criteria are fulfilled by the Upper-convected Maxwell model.